 There are some things that will put you in the category of a straight-up jackass if you do them.
 Being super loud and obnoxious in a tiny hostel at 3 AM is a classic rookie backpacker mistake.

 Everyone in the hostel will hate you when you wake them up.
-Show your fellow travelers respect whilst backpacking in X and anywhere else for that matter!
+Show your fellow travellers respect whilst backpacking in Copenhagen and anywhere else for that matter!

 Check out our post on how to be a responsible backpacker.